-For iPad users, pinned and recently opened apps listed on the dock or home screen can be re-opened in split screen view if the apps themselves support this mode of operation.
-First, you need to ensure split screening is enabled by looking at Settings – Home Screen & Dock – Multitasking and selecting the "Allow Multiple Apps" option.
+For iPad users, pinned and recently opened apps listed on the dock or home screen can be re-opened in split screen view if the apps support this mode of operation.
+First, you must ensure split screening is enabled by looking at Settings - Home Screen & Dock - Multitasking and selecting the "Allow Multiple Apps" option.

 - Open the first app.

 - Swipe up from the bottom of the screen to bring up the pinned and recently opened apps list.